- — Kosher, Non-GMO, Organic, Raw, Vegan

 Please note that elderberry plants have mildly toxic leaves and stems.
-You can only eat ripe fruits from the common and black elder.
+You can only eat ripe fruits from the ordinary and black elder.

 Organic Raw Elderberries: Nutrition Info

 Dried organic elderberries are very nutritious.
 They are an excellent source of dietary fiber.
-This alone makes this food beneficial for digestion, heart health, and weight management.
+That alone makes this food beneficial for digestion, heart health, and weight management.

 When it comes to vitamins and minerals, organic elderberries (dried) provide you with: